Master of Science in Victim Services Management

 3. An undergraduate degree from an accredited institution in an allied field.

-4. Official transcripts of all academic work previously undertaken.
+4. Unofficial transcripts of all academic work previously undertaken.*

-5. A cumulative undergraduate degree grade point average of 3.0 or higher.
+5. A cumulative undergraduate degree grade point average of 2.5 or 2.8 for the final 60 baccalaureate credits.

 A holistic review of each student's application file will be completed with admission offered on a competitive basis.